Jesss745/Jessss745/README.md

 As this site kinda included some elements of my old portfolio, I also included some images and SVG's I made to showcase my old work and for my footed. these are in the `img` and `svg` folder.
 While this isn't the requirement, I hope additional pages is okay.

 The `vis.html` page contains some visualization I've created using SVG.
 One is hard coded, the other is done through javascript that is done in the `vis.js` file :)

+Do note that some of the things in the navigation part and the projects linked in the `index.html page doesn't link to anywhere yet.